 One question you might have in relation to client gifting is to whom you should send gifts.
-If you have a small number of clients, then the number is easy – all of them.
+If you have a small number of clients, then the answer is easy – all of them.
 If you have a large number of clients, then the selection might get a little tricky.

-There are a few ways to approach selecting the right clients to send gifts to.
 You can go with your VIP clients – clients who spend a certain amount with your business, clients who have been with your business for a long time, or clients who belong to a loyalty program for your business.

 The challenge to selective gifting is envy.
 Your clients might snap a photo of their gift and thank you for it on your Facebook page, through a tweet, or on some other social platform.
 Clients who didn’t get a gift might feel left out or unappreciated.
 So this is something to keep in mind in your selection process.

-There are great business and corporate gift options for every budget.
+There are a great business and corporate gift options for every budget.
 So how can you determine how much to spend on your own clients?

 Many businesses will base the number on the revenue they generate per client.
 You’ll likely think something much smaller for clients that are spending under $10,000 per year with your business and, conversely, something much larger for clients that are spending over $1 million per year with your business.